open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/tls.md

 | `TLSv1.3` | TLSv1.3 |
 <!-- endsemconv -->

+The values allowed for `tls.cipher.name` MUST be one of the `Descriptions` of the [registered TLS Cipher Suits](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#table-tls-parameters-4).

 ## Certificate attributes

 These attributes may be used for any operation for details on the certificates.
+Fingerprints and serial numbers MUST be provided in *hexadecimal colon notation*.
+This is the widely-used notation by CLI tools like `openssl` or browsers to display those certificate details.'

 <!-- semconv tls.certificate -->
 | Attribute  | Type | Description  | Examples  | Required |